 Tips on Photographing Animals at the Zoo from Richard Brodzeller

-Richard “Rick” Brodzeller, a free-lance photographer from Mequon, Wis., has been taking photos at the Milwaukee County Zoo for 35 years.
-You’ll see his name in all the Zoological Society of Milwaukee (ZSM) publications and on our Web site and among our Platypus Circle donors.
-He’s been shooting ZSM photos for two decades, with about 16,000 images in our database.
+Richard “Rick” Brodzeller, a freelance photographer from Mequon, Wis., has been taking photos at the Milwaukee County Zoo for 35 years.
+You’ll see his name in many of the Zoological Society of Milwaukee publications and on our Web site and among our Platypus Circle donors.
+He’s been shooting Society photos for two decades, with about 16,000 images in our database.
 Before that as a staff photographer for The Milwaukee Journal and Milwaukee Sentinel (now combined), he often photographed Zoo animals.
-His striking pictures also hang in the indoor entryway to the Zoo: the U.S. Bank Gathering Place.
+His striking pictures also hang in the U.S. Bank Gathering Place.

 A story on Brodzeller appeared in the April 2008 Alive magazine, which readers can access in our Publication archive.
 Meanwhile, you can enjoy some of his favorite photos by clicking on the images on this page.
 Also, below we list more detailed photography advice than we ran in Alive.
 If you like taking pictures of animals at the Zoo, you should find some good tips here: